 Step 3: Eliminate adjacent opposing pairs

-Adjacent opposing pairs can be eliminated by foldiing them in and giving them edges together.
+Adjacent opposing pairs can be eliminated by foldiing them in and giving them edges together

-Step 4: Eliminate all but one vertext
+Step 4: Eliminate all but one vertex

 Step 5: Collecting twisted pairs